atomrc/cyclejs-auth0/README.md

 });
 ```

-To know all the parameters you can set, I invite you to have a look at the [Auth0 lock documentation](https://auth0.com/docs/libraries/lock/customization)
+All the parameters you can set are documented in the [Auth0 lock documentation](https://auth0.com/docs/libraries/lock/customization)

-### Using the JWT inside your app
+### Retrieving user's profile

-You might want to use the token given by Auth0 not only to decorate your http calls.
+You might want to access the user's profile in your application.
+It's common to display, at least the user's name and it's picture.

-You could, for example, decode it to get basic information about the user or request the complete user's profile to Auth0.
+There are two ways to do that: decoding the JSON Web Token given by Auth0 to get basic information or requesting the user's full profile from Auth0.

-To achieve that, any protected component will recieve a `props` object containing a `token$` stream.
+Both methods need the user's token.
+Fortunatly `protect` also passes on a `props` object that contains a `token$` stream to the component it's protecting.

 You've guested it, it's the stream of the user's token.

-To decode it, you can do the following:
+Let's try to decode this token to get some basic information about the user:

 ```javascript
 function Component(sources) {